 You should always be ready for OSHA inspections, and tools like an online OSHA log can help you be prepared.
 Tracking injuries and incidents in an online OSHA log keeps all the information you need in one place and can easily be printed to share with employees, carrier loss control representatives or OSHA inspectors when they visit.
 Plus, by storing all your incident information in an online log, you can easily analyze it to spot trends, benchmark against national data and isolate potential problem areas based on division, time period or injury type.

 OSHA compliance can help you reduce your workers’ compensation costs, avoid inspections and eliminate costly fines.
 It also makes your workplace safer for your employees.
-If you have any questions or would like more information about how CBIZ Insurance Services, Inc. can help with OSHA compliance, please call us at 1.800.275.2249.
+If you have any questions or would like more information about how CBIZ Insurance Services, Inc. can help with OSHA compliance, connect with a member of our team.